liveryvideo/docs/docs/web-player.md

 ### CSS

-The livery-player element is displayed as a `block`, e.g: using the full width available by default.
+The livery-player element is displayed as a `block`, i.e: using the full width available by default.

 If no height is specified it will use the video aspect ratio (default `16:9`) to determine the height intrinsically.